MarkUlmer/openmediavault-docs/administration/services/rsync.rst

 Configuration
 	|omv| makes the tasks run by placing them in
-	:file:`/etc/cron.d/openmediavault-rsync` one line per job.
+	:file:`/etc/cron.d/openmediavault-rsync` one line per task.
 The
 	cron time at the beginning, then user (root) and the target file that holds the actual RSync file with the final command, is configured in the same way as :doc:`scheduled tasks </administration/general/cron>` The files are stored in